Top tips to be more sustainable with your tech

 The ethics in producing mobile phones varies widely depending on which brand you opt for.
 And according to Greenpeace, we’ve used as much energy in smartphone production over the last decade as it would take to power the whole of India for a year.

-The Good Shopping Guide ranks mobile phones based on a number of ethical factors, including environmental impact, human rights, political donations, and animal welfare.
+The Ethical Consumer ranks mobile phones based on a number of ethical factors, including environmental impact, human rights, political donations, and animal welfare.
 The most ethical mobile phone on their list is Fairphone – a modular smartphone, where all the parts are replaceable and ethically sourced.

 Unfortunately, most reviews of the Fairphone say it falls short on battery life, performance, and aesthetics.
 But there are other well-known brands that are ethical in their production – including Blackberry, HTC and Nokia.